alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-is-a-better-at-templating-than-jinja2.md

 tags: erb jinja2
 ---

-The use of Jinja2 templating in the DevOps community has become a de facto standard thanks to the popularity of both Ansible as a configuration management tool and Python as a programming language.
-Jinja2 has largely displaced the earlier Ruby-based equivalent, ERB (Embedded Ruby).
-In this post, I argue that Jinja2 has a number of flaws that make it not well-suited to DevOps templating.
+The use of Jinja2 templating in DevOps has become a de facto standard after the popularisation of Ansible and Salt as configuration management tools and Python as a programming language.
+Jinja2 has largely displaced the earlier Ruby-based equivalent, ERB (Embedded Ruby), that was previously popular in Puppet and Chef.
+In this post, I argue that Jinja2 has a number of flaws that make it not well-suited as a general purpose templating language.

 - ToC
 {:toc}

+## Introduction

 The Jinja2 template engine was inspired by Django and provides a Python-like language for securely generating HTML, XML, and other markup.
 Its benefits are said to be: